afrizalyogi/afrizalyogi/README.md

 <br>

 ### 📖 About me :
-- I am currently learn and practicing about UI/UX Design and Front-end Development.
+- I am currently learn about UI/UX Design and Front-end Development.
 - I studied Computer and Network Engineering at Vocational High School.
 - I had an internship at <a href="https://www.sentracomputer.com" target="_blank">Sentra Computer</a> as a Technician.